jedi-academy/learn-4711/data/assignments/assignment1faq.md

 You don't *have* to use the template parser.
 You could use a third party templating engine or conventional views.
 Just remember that PHP script in your view files will cost you marks.

+## I am overwhelmed.
+This is too much for an assignment.
+Where do I start?

+Hmmm
+- 3 models (plus provision for logging)
+- 3 main controllers, each with a subcontroller
+- homepage controller & dashboard view
+- 3 main views, each showing a list of stuff in a model
+- 3 subordinate views, each showing one item from a model

+Split across four team members, that does not strike me as excessive.

+Where to start?
+- get your team repo together, *copying* one of the CodeIgniter starters into it
+- agree on your models and mock data - this will help you visualize what you are making
+- put your homepage in place
+- build your three controllers; they will be similar at this point
+- build or tailor your view template
+- build your 7 view fragmentss (including homepage)
+- make sure the result looks like it belongs together

+Follow proper gitflow workflow all the while.